-Feature or benefit NHS staff (Officers) and Approved Emplo (Officers) Practitioners Scheme section 1995 Section 2008 Section 1995 Section 2008 Section Member contributions 5% - 14.5% on rate of per 5% - 14.5% deper pensionabl Pension An annual pension worth 1/80th of the best of the last 3 years' pensionable pay per year, and pro rata for any part year, of membership An annual pension worth 1/60th of reckonable pay per year, and pro rata for any part year, of membership An annual pension worth 1.4% of total uprated annual earnings An annual pension worth 1.87% of total uprated annual earnings Retirement lump sum 3 x pension.
+Feature or benefit NHS staff (officers) and practice and approved employer staff (officers) Practitioners ?
+Scheme section 1995 Section 2008 Section 1995 Section 2008 Section Member contributions 5% - 14.5% on rate of pe depending nsionable pay 5% - 14.5% depending on amount of pensionable earnings Pension nsion vears' pensionable pay reckonable pay per worth 1.4% of to An annual pension worth 1.4% of total uprated annual earnings An annual pension worth 1.87% of total uprated annual earnings Retirement lump sum 3 x pension.
 Option to exchange part of pension for more cash at retirement up to a limit Option to exchange part of pension for cash at retirement up to a limit.
 Some members may have a compulsory amount of lump sum 3 x pension.
 Option to exchange part of pension for more cash at retirement up to a limit Option to exchange part of pension for cash at retirement up to a limit.
-Some members may have a compulsory amount of lump sum Normal Pension Age (NPA) 60 65 60 65 Minimum pension age 55 (50 if you joined before 6 April 2006) 55 55 (50 if you joined before 6 April 2006) 55 Pensionable pay Normal certain regula Pensionabl from NF e earnings IS work Uprated earnings NOT relevant The final value of pensionable earnings after adding all years' revalued earnings.
-Revaluation factors are a way of increasing the recorded value of each year's pensionable earnings to maintain their buying power by reference to current earning values (also called Indexation Factors and Dynamising Factors) Lump sum on death (active member) death (active (actual pensionable pay for part time 2 x average ar pensionabl
+Some members may have a compulsory amount of lump sum Normal pension age (NPA) 60 65 60 65 Minimum pension age 55 (50 if you joined before 6 April 2006) 55 55 (50 if you joined 55 before 6 April 2006) Pensionable pay Normal pay and certain regular allowances Pensionabl from NF Uprated earnings Not re levant The final value of pensionable earnings after adding all years' revalued earnings.
+Revaluation factors are a way of increasing the recorded value of each year's pensionable earnings to maintain their buying power by reference to current earning values (also called Indexation Factors and Dynamising Factors) Lump sum on death (active member) 2 x final years' pensionable pay (actual pensionable pay for part time workers) 2 x reckonable pay (actual reckonable pay for part time workers) 2 x average annual uprated pensionable earnings